Kankoda/LicenseKit/README.md

 ## Features

-LicenseKit provides a bunch of license-specific features:
+LicenseKit makes it easy to define, fetch, and validate licenses in many different ways, for instance:

-* 🌩️ [API Licenses][Services] - LicenseKit can validate licenses with web requests.
+* 🌩️ [API Integrations][Services] - LicenseKit can validate licenses with web requests.
 * ⌨️ [Binary Licenses][Services] - LicenseKit lets you define licenses with source code.
 * 📄 [CSV Files][Services] - LicenseKit lets you define licenses with plain text files.
 * ⌨️ [Encrypted Files][Services] - LicenseKit lets you define licenses with source code.